dojoVader/dojovader.github.io/_posts/2024-19-09-Time-to-Upskill.md

  * The importance of understanding Advanced JavaScript concepts like CORS, Monkey Patching and CSP (Content Security Policy)
  * Leverage a networking relationship with Co-founders and taking advantage of that relationship.
 I met a co-founder of a Saas product on Upwork, and we've been able to collaborate on a few projects together. e.g Refermate, Wondr AI and CueTheMusic.
  * Offscreen API destroys when the media is paused for 15 seconds :'(
- * Script Injection and Content Security Policy (CSP) is a big deal in Chrome extension development (MV3), the only hack is to use the manifest to inject into the host page using the World context.
+ * Script Injection and Content Security Policy (CSP) is a big deal in Chrome extension development (MV3), the only hack is to use the manifest to inject scripts into the host page using the World context.
  * React Props are stored in the DOM, and can be accessed by the host page, but not from the extension.
 So you can inject a script to access the props and send it back to the extension using Message Passing.
  * TypeScript is a must for Chrome extension development, it helps you catch errors before runtime, and it's a good practice to use it. use the `@types/chrome` package for Chrome extension development.
  * Vite is cool until you need to do some specific configuration, explicit always wins over implicit. tldr use Webpack for Chrome extension development.